Cat Castration Price

 This procedure is for cats not neutered as part of our Early Neutering Scheme.
 Early Neutering Scheme information.

 Having a male cat castrated or neutered is a surgical procedure.
 It can be a worrying time for owners so we have detailed below how we will care for your cat during his stay with us.
-We not only ensure that he is happy, calm, relaxed and well cared for during his stay, but we also ensure the very best of professional care and expertise from admission though to anaesthesia, surgery, recovery, discharge and postoperatively.
+We not only ensure that he is happy, calm, relaxed and well cared for during his stay, but we also ensure the very best of professional care and expertise from admission though to anaesthesia, surgery, recovery, discharge and post-op.
 If you have any questions regarding getting your cat spayed, please contact us on 01793 528341 or Email Us

 - Your cat will receive pre op check after which she will be given a premed injection.
 This premed will help him to feel calm, reducing the amount of anaesthetic we need to use.
 It ensures a gentle recovery from the anaesthetic and contains morphine-based pain relief